ubc-web-services/galactus/README.md

 #IE8 Support
 _________________
 Drupal 8 does not support Internet Explorer versions earlier than version 9 due to using jQuery version 2.x.
-Support for this is may be investigated further, but for the time being, this limitation also holds true for this theme.
+Support for this  may be investigated further, but for the time being, this limitation also holds true for this theme.
 If IE8 support is required, Drupal 7 should be used instead with the CLF base theme (Megatron).

 #RECOMMENDED MODULES
 ___________________